Spinal Cord Injury

 Treatment - Study

-Current research and treatments focuses on promising new approaches like Brain & Spine Chip Implants, Nerve Regeneration Drugs, Cell-Based Therapies, and Neuromodulation Devices.
-In addition to ongoing studies, immediate treatment for SCI involves emergency care to prevent further damage, such as spinal stabilization, followed by rehabilitation and therapies that focus on managing symptoms and improving function.
+The current research and treatments are mainly concentrated on the potential new approaches such as Brain and Spine Chip Implants, Nerve Regeneration Drugs, Cell, Based Therapies, and Neuromodulation Devices.
+Besides immediate treatment for SCI in the form of emergency care to prevent further damage, such as spinal stabilization, there is rehabilitation and therapy that focus on symptom management and functional improvement.

 Get in Touch